julianeon/forumts/README.md

 # About

-This is a forum created with TypeScript and React, in the early stages of development.
+This is a forum created with TypeScript and React.

-You can create posts and comments which persist, and view them in the UI.
+You can create posts and comments, which persist in local storage, and view them in the UI.

 The app loads a page that asks for a 'title' and 'content'.